-Each Military Service or Defense Agency may submit one nomination for each award category.
-Nominees for individual awards must be DoD civilian employees (including Intergovernmental Personnel Act [IPA] employees) or members of the U.S. Armed Forces.
+Each Military Service or Defense Agency may submit one nomination for each award.
+Nominees for individual awards must be DoD civilian employees (including Intergovernmental Personnel Act (IPA) employees) or members of the U.S. Armed Forces.
 Nominees for team awards must include one or more DoD civilian employees (including IPAs) or members of the U.S. Armed Forces; other team members may be DoD contractor employees.
 Nominations for individual/team awards should be specific to individual or team accomplishments, while nominations for the installation awards should specifically focus on installation programmatic accomplishments.
-Accomplishments that demonstrate cost-effectiveness and positive outcomes should be emphasized in your nominations.
-Specific information on eligibility requirements, judging criteria, contents of the nomination package, and illustrative examples of accomplishments for each award category are noted in the nomination packet instructions (Tabs A-F) later in this document.
-The nomination packages must be unclassified.
+Nominations should emphasize accomplishments that demonstrate cost-effectiveness and positive outcomes in support of military readiness and the mission.
+Specific information on eligibility requirements, judging criteria, contents of the nomination packet, and illustrative examples of accomplishments for each award category are noted in the nomination packet instructions found in Tabs A-F.